neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 ### Client

-`client.py` provides a Callable `PipelineClient` object to make requests to the server easy.
+`client.py` provides a callable `PipelineClient` object to make requests to the server easy.
 The file is self-documented.
 See example usage below: